Leveraging Spatial Context for Positive Pair Sampling in Histopathology Image Representation Learning: Introduction

 \section{Introduction}

-Deep learning (DL) has revolutionized cancer diagnosis using whole-slide images (WSIs), achieving pathologist-level performance in several tasks \cite{kang2023,conch,hibou}.
-However, these advances rely heavily on large, expert-annotated datasets, which is an expensive and time-consuming requirement that limits scalability across institutions and cancer types \cite{LeCun2015,Szegedy2015}.

-To mitigate the annotation bottleneck, label-efficient approaches such as Multiple Instance Learning (MIL) \cite{Courtiol2018c} and self-supervised learning (SSL) \cite{Jia2017,Koohbanani2021,Qian2022,tan2023} have gained traction.
-In particular, SSL has emerged as a powerful tool for learning visual representations directly from unlabeled WSI data.
-SSL pretraining on histopathology data has consistently outperformed ImageNet pretraining, yielding improved features for downstream classification and segmentation tasks \cite{kang2023,conch,hibou}.

-Despite its promise, applying SSL to pathology introduces unique challenges.
-WSIs differ from natural images in that they lack consistent orientation, exhibit low color variability, and contain complex spatial tissue structures \cite{kang2023}.
-Common SSL strategies (e.g., synthetic transformations like flips or stain augmentations \cite{Cubuk2020,ssl_survey,simclr,kang2023}) may not fully capture the biological variability inherent in tissue morphology.

-Recent advances in natural image domains highlight the benefit of using contextual signals, spatial or temporal, to define semantically meaningful positive pairs \cite{Pantazis2021,tile2vec}.
-For instance, Tile2Vec \cite{tile2vec} uses geographic proximity in satellite imagery with a triplet loss, while Pantazis et al. leverage spatiotemporal co-occurrence in wildlife monitoring.
-However, these methods are not directly applicable to histopathology, where (i) extremely high-resolution WSIs form grid-like spatial layouts, (ii) semantic class transitions can be subtle, and (iii) true negatives are difficult to define due to localized disease features.
+Deep learning has substantially improved cancer diagnosis from whole-slide images (WSIs) across classification and segmentation tasks.
+However, these advances depend on large-scale expert annotations, which are costly and difficult to scale.
+To reduce the annotation burden, multiple instance learning (MIL) \cite{Courtiol2018c} has emerged as the de facto method \cite{abmil,dsmil,dtfdmil,transmil}.
+Particularly, MIL methods often use patch-level encoders trained in a self-supervised learning (SSL) manner.
+Recent work on pathology foundation models highlights the effectiveness of SSL objectives as patch encoders \cite{Cubuk2020,hibou,conch,kang2023}.

+However, current SSL frameworks \cite{simclr,ssl_survey,byol,vicreg,dinov2} rely primarily on \textit{augmentation-based invariance}, where positive pairs are generated by applying synthetic transformations (e.g., cropping, color jittering) to a single isolated patch.
+While this encourages invariance to appearance changes, it neglects a defining property of WSIs: strong spatial continuity of tissue morphology.
+A patch’s biological identity is tightly coupled with its local neighborhood, yet standard SSL either ignores adjacent patches or treats them as unrelated samples.
+Consequently, patch-level representations may lack sensitivity to local structural coherence.

-In this paper, we propose a spatially coherent positive pair sampling strategy tailored for histopathology SSL.
-Rather than relying solely on augmentations, we incorporate the natural proximity of WSI patches to generate biologically meaningful positive pairs (Figure~\ref{fig:overview}).
-Our approach is method-agnostic and can be integrated into contrastive or redundancy-reduction SSL frameworks.
+To bridge this gap, we propose a \textbf{spatially coherent positive pair sampling strategy} tailored to histopathology.
+In addition to standard augmentations, we incorporate spatially adjacent patches as contextual positives, leveraging the inherent supervision embedded in tissue architecture (Figure~\ref{fig:overview}).
+Our method is modular and architecture-agnostic, integrating directly into joint-embedding SSL frameworks without triplet networks or structural changes.